dharmaartha kaama mokSaaNaam aarogyam mulam uttamam, Charaka

 Why this makes sense:

 4. Concentration is in Buddhism best understood as dharma and artha without kaama.
 That is to say, it is best done with purpose and meaning without desire.
-This is best seen in the fifth house (dharma) and sixth house (artha).
+This is best seen in the fifth house (middle dharma) and sixth house (middle artha).

 5. Effort is similarly best understood as dharma and kaama without artha.
 That is to say, effort in Buddhism is purpose and desire without gains or meaning.
-Effort is definitely the third house (kaama) and ninth house (dharma).
+Effort is definitely the sixth house (middle kaama) and ninth house (advanced dharma).

 6. Livelihood is clearly artha and kaama, means and desire.
-This is best seen in the tenth (artha) and eleventh (kaama) houses.
+This is best seen in the tenth (advanced artha) and eleventh (advanced kaama) houses.

 7. Action done rightly is the unification of dharma, artha, and kaama.
-Also action is in the konas, i.e., the first (dharma), seventh (kaama), and tenth (artha) houses.
+Also action is in the konas, i.e., the first (beginning dharma), seventh (middle kaama), and tenth (advanced artha) houses.

 Meditation is a wonderful thing.